ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 Register-ScheduledTask -TaskName $taskName -InputObject $scheduledTask -User $user -Password $password
 ```

-## Part 3: Use EDM classification with your Microsoft cloud services
+## Part 3: Use EDM-based classification with your Microsoft cloud services

 EDM can be used with information protection features, such as [Office 365 DLP policies](data-loss-prevention-policies.md) and [Microsoft Cloud App Security file policies](https://docs.microsoft.com/cloud-app-security/data-protection-policies).
 As an example, the following procedure describes how to use EDM with a DLP policy that is created in the Office 365 Security & Compliance Center.